pietern/goestools/docs/guides/minimal_receiver.rst

 lite version.
 For instructions on building and installing goestools, see :ref:`installation`.

-After installing :ref:`goesrecv` and copying/modifying its
-configuration file, run it with ``-v -i 1`` to get second-by-second demodulator statistics.
+After installing :ref:`goesrecv`, copying and modifying its configuration file, you can run it with ``-v -i 1`` to get second-by-second demodulator statistics.
 You can use the Viterbi error rate for pointing your dish.
 A rate of ~2000 means there is no signal.
 A rate of ~1000 may give you sporadic packets.
 A rate of ~400 can give you the complete stream of packets without any drops, but is very sensitive to interference.
 A rate of ~100 or lower is good and can give you a packet stream without drops for hours on end.
 The lower the Viterbi error rate, the better your signal. the better your signal.

 The output of :ref:`goesrecv` during operation of the test setup: